NormalNvim/NormalNvim/README.md

 > This is not a distro you are expected to update often from upstream.
 It is meant to be used as a base to create your own distro.

 [NormalNvim](https://github.com/Zeioth/NormalNvim) won't be the next [/r/UnixPorn](https://www.reddit.com/r/unixporn/) sensation.
-It is a normal nvim config you can trust to work without unexpected breakage.
+It is a normal nvim config you can trust 100% will never break unexpectedly while you are working.
 Nothing flashy.
 Nothing brightful.
 Just bread and butter.

 ## Commands